TeamEpoch/sol/README.md

 | i64    | i64x2 | i64x3 | i64x4 |
 | u32    | u32x2 | u32x3 | u32x4 |
 | u64    | u64x2 | u64x3 | u64x4 |

+Note that in Nim the types are instead of the form `float32x3` and such to be more in-line with the language.
+The names `f32x3` etc. are used instead as initializers.

 ## Portability